Desbeers/Make-Books/sample book/00 02 Installation.md

 # Installation

-A basic technical knowledge is required to use this system; it’s working from the `terminal`.
-However, I will give it a fair try to help you with it.
+A basic technical knowledge is required to use this system; it’s working from the `command line` unless you use the macOS frontend.
+I will give it a fair try to help you to get it all up and running.
 As always, [Google](https://google.com) is your best friend if you read this chapter and it makes no sense to you, haha!

 ---

-This system is only tested on macOS Catalina and Ubuntu 20.04.
+This system is only tested on macOS Big Sur and Ubuntu 20.04.
 There is no Windows support and that is also not a my todo list; I have no clue about that system.

 ## Software